-Our community and childcare centre music classes aid children’s development in MANY ways.
+Our music classes in early education and childcare services foster children’s development in so many ways.
 Very careful thought goes into every single choice we make about the songs and rhymes we use, and how we use them.

-Counting songs and rhymes offer opportunities for children to explore numeracy through play (read more about the importance of play-based learning here).
-There are also countless other benefits.
+Counting songs and rhymes offer opportunities for children to explore numeracy through play, and there are also countless other benefits.
 Here are three tried and tested counting songs and rhymes for children aged 0-5.
 Click on each of the titles below to be taken to a video showing the actions for each song or rhyme.

 This is a lovely little dramatic rhyme that helps little hands begin to develop the very important finger isolation.
 Infants move their fingers in unison, or all together, but as children develop they must learn to move each of their fingers independently.
 Early examples of finger isolation include pointing and making a pincer grip to pick up small pieces of food.
 This dexterity must continue to develop in order to be able to perform all sorts of everyday tasks – gripping a pencil, tying shoelaces, playing a musical instrument and numerous others.